The Covid-19 Pandemic is turning established business ideas and concepts on their head.

 Other channels of communication can make a lot of sense based on your needs and preferences.
 An email newsletter is effective when you need to shed light on the biggest impediments.

-At one point though, you want to employ a virtual impediment board.
+At one point though, you want to employ scrum software.
 It’s another way to ensure maximum transparency, as well as to spread awareness in a digital workspace.

 Ideally, teams tackle impediments together and are able to solve them promptly.
 In cases of impediments persisting you can address them yourself or with other Scrum Masters (if any).